SelenianRanger/MouseUtils/README.md

 ## Parameters
 ### Reset Time
 Time in milliseconds between pen inputs before treating movements as a new relative stroke.
-Setting this value to any negative number disables this resetting, resulting in every new report shifting the input by the distance travelled between points.
-Setting this value to zero effectively disables relative travel mode (you can use a toggle binding with this value to move the cursor to somewhere before turning relative mode back on).
+Setting this value to zero disables this resetting, resulting in every new report shifting the input by the distance travelled between points.
+Setting this value to negative values effectively disables relative travel mode (you can use a toggle binding with this value to move the cursor to somewhere before turning relative mode back on).

 ### Ignore Input Outside Full Tablet Area
 In my tests, I found that the tablet has huge margins of error moving the pen completely outside the tablet area.
 This feature simply ignores all those inputs to remain precise with movement.
 This feature is separate from the clamping and limiting options you can set on your work area.